nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

       ...
 ```

-3. Access [GitLab](installation.md#check-the-installation-results), and configure your GitLab account to have the force-push permission to the main branch of the [product repository](#prepare-runtime-environment), which is used to store Kubernetes Manifests.
+3. Access [GitLab](installation.md#check-the-installation-results), and configure your GitLab account to have the force-push permission to the main branch of the [product's code repository](#prepare-runtime-environment), which is used to store Kubernetes Manifests.
 For more information, refer to  [Allow Force Push to a Protected Branch](https://docs.gitlab.com/ee/user/project/protected_branches.html#allow-force-push-on-a-protected-branch).

 4. Push the Kubernetes Manifests to the product's code repository.